 Prematriculation credit is college credit that you may receive based on AP, IB, British A-Level scores, or college course work earned before your enrollment at Washington University as a first-year student, which can be applied toward a degree.
 A maximum of 15 units of prematriculation credit may be counted toward any undergraduate degree.
-These units will count toward graduation, but will not meet general education requirements.
+These units will count toward graduation, but will not meet general curriculum requirements.

 To receive credit for AP test scores, please call the College Board at 1-888-CALL-4-AP (College Code 6929) to submit your test scores to Washington University.